epfl-ada/ada-2022-project-brian/README.md

 1. **General trends worldwide**
 	1. Is beer appreatiated in the same form across the world?
 	2. How beer production is distributed around the globe?
 (As a matter of countries and regions)
 	3. How users are distributed across the world?
+		1. Are there any region where users are more actively?
-		1. Are they uniformely correlated with the contries population and/or beer production?
+		2. Are they uniformely correlated with the contries population and/or beer production?
-	4. Are there any region where users are more actively?
-		1. Can we associate them with being more beer enthusists?
 2. **Analysis of user preferences**
 	1. Can we develop metrics that are associated with users' individual preferences?
 E.g. preferences of beers with a certain style or from a certain country/region.
 	2. How are these users preferences associated with the origin of the reviewer?
 Does they have any biases for prefering beers / styles original from their own country?